Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and advance your job search.

 Recommendations on LinkedIn serve the same purpose.
 When I’m looking at a LinkedIn profile I certainly don’t count a person out if they don’t have recommendations, but you best believe I’m going to read them if they are there!
 I want to know what your colleagues think of you because it provides helpful context and credibility regarding what you are saying about your own experience.

-So for job seekers, I vote “Yes!” on Recommendations.
+So for job seekers, I vote “Yes!” on Recommendations when you’re doing a LinkedIn profile makeover.
 Ask a former colleague/classmate to provide you a recommendation on LinkedIn.
 It’s as simple as emailing something along these lines – “I’m currently updating my LinkedIn profile to help showcase my experience and transferable skills.
 Would you be willing to provide me a brief recommendation on LinkedIn regarding our work together on XYZ project?
 It was a pleasure working with you and I value your opinion.”

 There are a bunch more sections you can add to your LinkedIn profile too and it’s worth spending some time looking at what is there that could be helpful for you.
 For example: